TWEETIO

-Examples of major TWEETIO drugs.
-These are 2CD-2-ETO (left), 2CE-5-ETO (center), and 2CT2-5-ETO (right).
+Examples of TWEETIO drugs.
+These are 2CD-2-EtO (left), 2CE-5-EtO (center), and 2CT2-5-EtO (right).

 TWEETIO is a family of phenethylamine psychedelic drugs.
 They are analogues of the 2C drugs (4-substituted 2,5-dimethoxyphenethylamines) in which one or both of the methoxy groups at positions 2 and 5 of the phenyl ring have been lengthened to ethoxy groups.
-Examples include 2CD-2-ETO (a TWEETIO of 2C-D), 2CE-5-ETO (a TWEETIO of 2C-E), and 2CT2-5-ETO (a TWEETIO of 2C-T-2), among many others.
+Examples include 2CD-2-EtO (a TWEETIO of 2C-D), 2CE-5-EtO (a TWEETIO of 2C-E), and 2CT2-5-EtO (a TWEETIO of 2C-T-2), among many others.

 The TWEETIO drugs are said to have been named in a humorous way by pronouncing the simplest structural form of "2-EtO-X".
 Limited human data are available on the TWEETIO compounds.
-In any case, some generalizations have been made, including that the 2-ETO compounds tend to have a shorter duration and decreased potency, the 5-ETO drugs tend to have enhanced potency and remarkably increased durations, and the 2,5-Di-ETO drugs tend to be inactive.
+In any case, some generalizations have been made, including that the 2-EtO compounds tend to have a shorter duration and decreased potency, the 5-EtO drugs tend to have enhanced potency and remarkably increased durations, and the 2,5-DiEtO drugs tend to be inactive.

 The TWEETIO compounds were developed by Darrell Lemaire as potential "smart drugs" in the 1970s or 1980s.
 The compounds were described in the scientific literature by Alexander Shulgin via personal communication with Lemaire in the 1990s and 2000s.
 It was said by Shulgin in 2003 that the propoxy analogues had not yet been synthesized.
 In 2023, the propoxy derivative ASR-2001 (2CB-5PrO) was reported by Nick Cozzi and Paul F. Daley of the Alexander Shulgin Research Institute.
 It is under development for potential medical use.